 JEREMY JOHN PARKER is a writer, book designer, and the

 Interdimensional Ethnographer Fiction Editor at the strange and otherworldly Outlook Springs.
 Mr. Parker managed to avoid writing for a long time by posing as a taxi driver, an apprentice butcher, the events & activities coordinator for a retirement community, a freelance graphic designer, a wood splitter, a hay baler, a marketing intern, a paint mixer in an industrial factory, a gas station register jockey, a communication assistant in a relay center for the deaf, all while raising a human being from fetus to legal adulthood.
-He currently lives in Maine with his scientist wife, cats named after trickster deities, and a German Shepherd/Siberian Husky/Alaskan Malamute puppy, where he is a lecturer in composition and creative writing at the University of Maine.
+He is currently a lecturer in composition and creative writing at the University of Maine.
+He lives with his scientist wife, cats named after trickster deities, and a German Shepherd/Siberian Husky/Alaskan Malamute who is ridiculous.

 You can contact him at firstname.lastname@example.org or tweet him @jackshoegazer, which is the name of an esoteric investigator he invented for a series of stories he’ll likely never write.
 Somewhere along the line, it became his online moniker and now he can’t seem to shake it.